All skill levels welcome!

 May through October

 4.5 – 6 days

-Read more about our time in Yosemite here
+Read more about Maggie’s time in Yosemite here

 While Yellowstone was the first designated National Park in the US, it was Yosemite that captured the interest of early conservationists and was the first parcel of land to be set aside specifically for preservation — signed into existence by none other than Abraham Lincoln in 1864.
 For more than 150 years Yosemite has enthralled its visitors with its abundantly diverse wildlife, waterfalls, sequoias, trails and mountains and monoliths.
 The park annually draws up tp 4 million visitors who want to explore, climb, hike, camp and immerse themselves amid the park’s iconic features like El Capitan, Half Dome, Sentinel Dome, Tuolumne Meadows, Dana Meadows, and the Cathedral Range.
 The list goes on and on.
 All it takes is one visit, or a look at some Ansel Adams photos to understand the park’s massive appeal.
 So grab your hiking boots and get ready to be amazed.

 High Sierra Loop